matomo-org/developer-documentation/docs/5.x/generated/Piwik/Plugin/Archiver.md

 - [`disable()`](#disable)
 - [`isEnabled()`](#isenabled) &mdash; Whether this Archiver should be used or not.
 - [`shouldRunEvenWhenNoVisits()`](#shouldrunevenwhennovisits) &mdash; By overwriting this method and returning true, a plugin archiver can force the archiving to run even when there was no visit for the website/date/period/segment combination (by default, archivers are skipped when there is no visit).
+- [`getDependentSegmentsToArchive()`](#getdependentsegmentstoarchive) &mdash; Returns a list of segments that should be pre-archived along with the segment currently being archived.

 <a name="__construct" id="__construct"></a>
 <a name="__construct" id="__construct"></a>